 We hadn't been driving for long.
-I wasn't sure if we even managed to actually reach the streets of the Equator.
+I wasn't sure if we even managed to reach the streets of the Equator.

 In one smooth motion, she undid the lock and the door swung open.

-A few seconds later, the truck driver, a tall, dark skinned boy appeared in the opened doorway.
+A few seconds later, the truck driver, a tall, dark-skinned boy, appeared in the opened doorway.
 He was a part of Rose's group.
 "Yea, he's right.
 It's odd...it's like somebody rigged the truck."

 "Who could've rigged the truck?!
 You realize we're the only ones who've touched it," Rose argued, as she threw a paranoid glance back towards the building which was farther away than expected.

 "It doesn't matter.
 If the truck's broken, we have to move," Asten butted in.
-He jumped out of the back of the truck and stood their with his arms crossed.
+He jumped out of the back of the truck and stood there with his arms crossed.
 I sighed, knowing he was right.
 I jumped out after him and then held out a hand to help January down behind me.

 She smiled at me as she took it, but I could still see worry in her eyes.
 "Thanks," she said.
 I nodded at her in response.